kalki/RoboND-Rover-Project/report.md

 **`rock_locator.render_rock()`**

 The rock processing is done by `render_rock()` method in `rock_locator.py`.
-The method will increase value of rock pixel in green channle of input vision image, rock pixel is found from second input which is rock output of color threshold.
+The method will increase value of rock pixel in green channel of input vision image, rock pixel is found from second input which is rock output of color threshold.
 The method first use `is_rock_insight()` method to scan `rock_img` input to decide if there is rock appears in .
 Then it use `get_closest_rock()` method to get pixel of closest rock in `rock_ime`.
 Then it call `__render_image` method to increase pixel value in `img` and clip value between 0 - 255.